Can You Do a 1031 Exchange On Jointly Owned Property?

 joint-1316202262

-Divesting jointly owned real estate can bring about some complicated ownership issues and tax liabilities, especially if one co-owner wants to do a 1031 exchange to defer capital gains taxes and others want to cash out of their real property holdings.
+Divesting jointly owned real estate can create complicated ownership issues and tax liabilities, especially if one co-owner wants to do a 1031 exchange to defer capital gains taxes and others want to cash out of their real property holdings.

-Exchanges have strict rules that have to be followed to the letter.
-Joint owners who have the same goals can accomplish an exchange without too much hassle, while joint owners with divergent views face a much more cumbersome journey.
+Exchanges have strict rules that must be followed to the letter.
+Joint owners who have the same goals can accomplish an exchange without too much hassle.
+However, joint owners with divergent views face a much more cumbersome journey.

 1031 Exchanges for Assets Held By LLCs, Multiple Partners and Tenants-in-Common

-In a limited liability company where two owners hold title to real property with 50-50 interests, each owner has to mutually agree to relinquish the property and complete a 1031 exchange.
-That’s because the LLC is the actual owner of the property rather than its individual members, and in order to successfully complete an exchange the owner of the replacement asset has to be the same taxpaying entity as the owner of the relinquished asset, which is the LLC.
+In a limited liability company where two owners hold title to real property with 50-50 interests, each owner must mutually agree to relinquish the property and complete a 1031 exchange.
+That’s because the LLC is the actual owner of the property rather than its individual members, and in order to successfully complete an exchange the owner of the replacement asset must be the same taxpaying entity as the owner of the relinquished asset, which is the LLC.

-If joint owners want to dissolve their partnership and go their separate ways, or one owner wants to continue owning real estate while others want to liquidate and take cash from sale proceeds, that’s fine too – business plans often change.
-Exchanging is a bit more complex, though.
+If joint owners want to dissolve their partnership and go their separate ways, or one owner wants to continue owning real estate while others wish to liquidate and take cash from sale proceeds, that’s fine too – business plans often change.
+Exchanging is more complex, though.

 In each of these instances, the replacement asset should be held long enough to prove that it was purchased as a rental or investment asset – generally 24 months, although that timeline is not absolutely defined by the Internal Revenue Service.